Juliette Barnes

 Juliette Jolene Barnes-Barkley is a fictional character and one of the two leads in the ABC/CMT musical drama series Nashville.
 Juliette is portrayed by actress Hayden Panettiere since the pilot episode, which aired on October 10, 2012.
 Juliette was a teenage country sensation and is now making more mature music.
 She tries to take the throne, as Queen of Country music, from rival Rayna Jaymes.
-Panettiere has received critical acclaim for her performance as Juliette including nominations for two Golden Globe Award for Best Supporting Actress – Television Series Drama in 2013 and 2014, a Satellite Award for Best Actress – Television Series Drama in 2012 and a Critics' Choice Television Award for Best Supporting Actress in a Drama Series in 2016.
+Panettiere received critical acclaim for her performance as Juliette, including nominations for two Golden Globe Award for Best Supporting Actress – Television Series Drama in 2013 and 2014, a Satellite Award for Best Actress – Television Series Drama in 2012 and a Critics' Choice Television Award for Best Supporting Actress in a Drama Series in 2016.

 Casting and creation

 The casting of Hayden Panettiere as Juliette Barnes was announced on February 29, 2012.
 Juliette was characterized as an up-and-coming country-pop diva and rival of series co-lead Rayna Jaymes, a fading country star played by Connie Britton.
 Although best known as an actress, Panettiere had a brief music career, recording songs for several films between 2004 and 2007 and planning to release an album.
 Though she co-wrote and recorded some songs for it, it was never completed or released.
 She later explained: "I quit after about four or five years of recording, and I said this is not me.
 But I said that if I was ever going to do music again, I would do country music, and for this [Nashville] to come along and to get both of the things I love [acting and country music] combined in one show, it's a dream come true."

 Panettiere has denied media reports that her character resembles Taylor Swift, (who was also born in 1989) and states that Juliette is instead based on herself—a young woman in the entertainment industry—and Carrie Underwood.
 She was attracted to the character because she was "so multidimensional" and because she wanted to "break away from her character in Heroes."

 Panettiere has revealed that she was not the first choice to play the role, as the producers were not sure she would be able to render Juliette vulnerable enough to be likeable.
 After Panettiere was cast, the writers re-wrote Juliette, who was originally seen as a supporting character to Rayna James' series lead, to be a co-lead alongside her.